AnubhavRathore09/AegisAi-Multimodal-Rag-System/README.md

 ![Redis](https://img.shields.io/badge/Redis-Caching-red)
 ![Deploy](https://img.shields.io/badge/Deploy-Production-green)

-A production-grade adaptive multimodal Retrieval-Augmented Generation system designed for intelligent, context-aware, and scalable AI applications.
+A production-grade **Adaptive Multimodal Retrieval-Augmented Generation (RAG)** system designed for intelligent, context-aware, hallucination-resistant, and scalable GenAI applications.

 ---

 ## 🧠 Overview

-AegisAI is an advanced GenAI system that dynamically selects the optimal processing pipeline based on user intent.
-It combines retrieval, memory, and direct LLM reasoning to deliver accurate, grounded, and efficient responses across multiple modalities.
+AegisAI is a production-grade **Adaptive Multimodal Retrieval-Augmented Generation (RAG)** system designed to intelligently handle diverse user queries across text, documents, images, and voice.

+Unlike traditional RAG systems, AegisAI dynamically analyzes user intent and selects the most optimal processing path in real time — whether it requires direct LLM reasoning, knowledge retrieval, conversational memory, or multimodal understanding.

+The system integrates:

+- 🔹 Adaptive query routing for intelligent decision-making
+- 🔹 Hybrid retrieval (FAISS + MongoDB) for grounded responses
+- 🔹 Memory-aware context injection for conversational continuity
+- 🔹 Multimodal pipelines (OCR + speech-to-text) for rich input handling
+- 🔹 Confidence-based fallback to minimize hallucinations

+This architecture ensures that responses are not only accurate and context-aware but also efficient and scalable for real-world production use.

+AegisAI bridges the gap between static chatbots and truly intelligent AI systems by enabling dynamic reasoning, contextual awareness, and multimodal interaction within a unified pipeline.
 ---

 ## ✨ Features